9spokes/open-platform-docs/source/index.html.md

 ## Overview

-* 9Spokes Open APIs categorised by a growing list of data sources like Accounting, Banking, POS and others
+9Spokes Open APIs categorised by a growing list of data sources like Accounting, Banking, POS and others

-* Under each data category, the following pieces are listed
+Under each data category, the following pieces are listed:

 * Summary of the data category
 * API endpoint path with query parameters
 * Data Schema definition with field descriptions
 * A sample JSON structure containing dummy data

 ## Authentication